Welcome to Wilgus Hall

 This month is super busy around campus, and the hall, with many important events.

-Room Reservations: The room reservation process for 2015-2016 begins on February 9th.
-The full breakdown can be read on our information page (Read More Here) but residents will get a chance to sign up for their exact same room from the 9th until the 11th.
+Room Reservations: The room reservation process for 2018-2019 begins on February 12th.
+The full breakdown can be read on our information page (Read More Here) but residents will get a chance to sign up for their exact same room from the 12th until the 14th.
 After that opens the ability to change to different locations within the hall or elsewhere on campus.
-You should have already received mailbox flyers about this and posters will be located on every wing.
 Don't be afraid to ask hall staff if you have any questions about this process!

 That's all for now.
 Start brainstorming how you'll get involved and make an impact for this semester and/or next academic year.
 Stay warm and have a wonderful February, Pioneers.